Moroccan Nationalist Movement: History

 The Moroccan Nationalist Movement regained hope during World War II after Syria and Lebanon were promised independence.
 At its first conference in Rabat in January 1944, the Istiqlal party issued the Proclamation of Independence of Morocco.
 The sultan delivered the Tangier speech on April 10, 1947, which praised the march toward Moroccan “unity” and affirmed the sultan's belief in the country's Arab-Islamic destiny.
 French authorities attempted to disrupt the speech by committing a massacre in Casablanca on April 7.
 This led to a new national liberation movement known as the Revolution of the King and the People.
 Following the example of the Algerian National Liberation Front (FLN), the Moroccan Nationalist Movement created a paramilitary force—Jaysh al-Tahrir (جيش التحرير), the Moroccan Army of Liberation—led by Abbas Messaadi in the north of Morocco in October 1955.
-Global events had directly inspired this pivotal moment in Moroccan history.
-According to nationalist leader Allal al-Fassi, "Nobody can deny the impact of the War, the Atlantic Charter, the Allied landings in North Africa, and the declaration of independence of Syria and Lebanon... upon the nationalists."

 Mohammed V was exiled to Madagascar on 20 August 1953.
 This led to military hostilities between the Moroccan Nationalist Movement and French government troops from 19 August 1953 to 5 November 1955, causing the deaths of 1,000 individuals.
 On 5 November 1955, France agreed to grant Morocco independence and Mohammed bin Youssef was restored as sultan.
 Morocco formally achieved independence from France on March 2, 1956.